 Filing More Than One Return.
 File only one Form 40, 40A, 40NR or electronic return for each tax year.
-If it is necessary to amend your original return, you must file Form 40X, Amended Alabama Income Tax Return.
+If it is necessary to amend your original return, for years prior to 2008 you must file Form 40X, Amended Alabama Income Tax Return.
+For a 2012 return, you must file a completed return with the "Amended Return" box checked.
 The amended return will be processed after your original return has been processed.